 In 1970, the couple made their residence in Greensburg, Westmoreland County.

-Anthony is believed to have died in October 1974 in Greensburg.
+Anthony died in October 1974 in Greensburg.
 Alice remained in Greensburg for the rest of her life and was a member of Blessed Sacrament Cathedral.

 She died on Jan.
 9, 2009, at the age of 84.
-Interment was in Greensburg Catholic Cemetery.
+Interment was beside her husband in Greensburg Catholic Cemetery.
 The Greensburg Tribune-Review noted in an obituary that she was survived by three grandchildren and two great-grandchildren.

 ~ Daughter Erma "Jean" (Reese) Miller ~